 If we want to change the state of motion of an object, we need to apply a force.
 (Force is measured in newtons (N), in his honour; notice though that the unit does not have the 'n' capitalised but the unit abbreviation does?
 This is standard for all units that are named after a person.)
-Since mass is measured in kilograms and the acceleration due to gravity is equal to 9.81 m·s 1, the force on a 1 kg ball would be 9.81 N (or approximately 10 N) since $F = 1 \text{ kg} \times 9.81 \text{m·s}^{-1}$.
+Since mass is measured in kilograms and the acceleration due to gravity is equal to 9.81 m·s-2, the force on a 1 kg ball would be 9.81 N (or approximately 10 N) since $F = 1 \text{ kg} \times 9.81 \text{ m} \cdot \text{s}^{-2}$.
 We call this the weight of the ball (mass is the amount of matter in an object; weight is the effect of gravity on that matter).
 On Earth, as a rule of thumb, you can estimate an object's mass by dividing its weight by 10; an 800 N person would have a mass of about 80 kg.
-On the moon, where gravity is about 1/6 of that on Earth (1.6 m·s 2), the 80 kg person would have a weight of 128 N.
+On the moon, where gravity is about 1/6 of that on Earth (1.6 m·s-2), the 80 kg person would have a weight of 128 N.

 What does the formula F = ma really tell us?
-It tells us that the lighter the object the faster it will accelerate, or that less force will be needed to cause a given acceleration.
-The lighter a person is, the more they can accelerate their body under a given force.
+It tells us that the lighter the object is the faster it will accelerate when a force is applied, or that less force will be needed to cause a given acceleration.
+The lighter a person is, the more they can accelerate their body under a given force, which is very helpful in activities involving running and jumping where the body is projected upwards against gravity.
 F = ma also tells us that to accelerate an object faster we need to apply a bigger force to it.
 How can we apply this force to ourselves?
 Do we ask someone else to apply it for us?
 The answer is in Newton's Third Law: